Comparison·Jun 15, 2026·13 min read

-Floowed vs Experian PowerCurve: Decisioning Below Tier-One
+Floowed vs Experian PowerCurve: Loan Decisioning

 PowerCurve is a serious enterprise platform.
 The reference list is real and the technical surface is deep.
 It is also built around an enterprise buying motion with a multi-quarter procurement cycle.
 For most lenders globally, the math, the operator, and the timeline all break before the platform's depth ever pays off.